 Sometimes people ask if they can leave a legacy for a specific type of organisation.
 A legacy can be left for the general work or for a specific aspect of the work of our charity, The Island.

 Our charity is concerned with mentoring vulnerable children and young people aged 8-13, and to disabled young people aged 14-19 in York.
 We link the children and young people with fully-trained volunteer mentors, who, by means of weekly activity sessions, offer them consistent, one-to-one support.

 Many of the children and young people referred to The Island have limited recreational opportunities, so the value of spending quality time with an affirmative adult role model cannot be underestimated.
-Equally, confience and self-esteem is built by having regular, reliable support and the space and time to talk about feelings, difficulties and concerns.
+Equally, confidence and self-esteem is built by having regular, reliable support and space and time to talk about feelings, difficulties and concerns.

 Mentoring occurs outside of school and the family home.
 Because mentoring sessions centre on positive recreational activities in the local community, mentors also familiarise children and young people with affordable provision available to them locally, which they can then access independently once the mentoring relationship has come to an end.